 So how does it work?
 How do teachers sign up?

 Schools who are interested in putting several teachers on the course can contact me directly.
 Individual teachers will also need to contact me first so that I can do some initial screening as there are entrance requirements.
 I can also answer any questions and explain the next steps.

 What about payment?

 There are two payments to be made. £1450 needs to be paid direct to University of London for the online program.
-Swan’s local support service is a fixed cost of 55,000 Thai Baht.
+Swan’s local support service is a fixed cost of 38,000 Thai Baht.
 Swan Education is a registered company with the DBD in Bangkok (Department of Business Development).
 Swan Education has a range of payment options from within Thailand and for overseas bank payments.
-We can accept payment in the United Kingdom also.

 And what about benefits for teachers interested in further study?